-5.1 PRE-ADMISSION PROGRAM ADVISEMENT

-Prior to program admission, a student should be counseled regarding automotive careers.

-A. Rate the use of student advisement on automotive career opportunities and career exploration activities prior to program admission.

-POSSIBLE DOCUMENTS: A. Highlight access to the career process and student services available, as cited in catalog or other materials.
+5.1 PRE-ADMISSION PROGRAM ADVISEMENT Prior to program admission, a student should be counseled regarding automotive careers.
+5.1 A. Rate the use of student advisement on automotive career opportunities and career exploration activities prior to program admission.
+POSSIBLE DOCUMENTS: A. Highlight access to the career process and student services a as cited in catalog or other materials. vailable, 5.2 PLACEMENT A student placement process should be used to assist students in obtaining employment in increlated to their training.
+5.2 lustry, A. Rate the placement process used to assist students obtain employment or workbased learning in the industry.

-5.2 PLACEMENT

-A student placement process should be used to assist students in obtaining employment in industry, related to their training.

-A. Rate the placement process used to assist students obtain employment or workbased learning in the industry.

 POSSIBLE DOCUMENTS: A. Provide the policy or explanation of the placement process.

-5.3 ANNUAL GRADUATE FOLLOW-UP

-A follow-up system should be used to determine graduates' employment location and for feedback regarding the efficiency, effectiveness, and appropriateness of training.
-The follow-up procedure should be designed to assure feedback regarding needed additions to or deletions from the training program including instruction, tools, and equipment.
-Follow-up of graduates employed outside of the collision repair & refinish industry should indicate reasons for non-collision repair service employment.
-When applicable, this information should be used to modify the training quality and/or content.

-- A. Rate the annual formal follow-up system used to determine graduates' employment location or continuing education. - B. Rate the annual follow-up procedure/survey used to obtain the graduates assessment of the efficiency and effectiveness of their training.

-- C. Rate the annual follow-up procedure/survey in terms of obtaining feedback regarding needed additions or deletions to the training: - 1. instruction - 2. program/skills learned - 3. tools and equipment - D. Rate the annual follow-up system used to obtain information from program graduates who are employed outside of the automotive industry. - E. Rate the use of the information from annual follow-up procedures/survey to modify the training program.
+5.3 ANNUAL GRADUATE FOLLOW-UP A follow-up system should be used to determine graduates' employment location and for feed regarding the efficiency, effectiveness, and appropriateness of training.
+The follow-up processhould be designed to assure feedback regarding needed additions to or deletions from the training program including instruction, tools, and equipment.
+Follow-up of graduates employed outside collision repair & refinish industry should indicate reasons for non-collision repair service employment.
+When applicable, this information should be used to modify the training quality content. dure ining le of the A. Rate the annual formal follow-up system used to determine graduates' employment location or continuing education.
+B. Rate the annual follow-up procedure/survey used to obtain the graduates assessment of the efficiency and effectiveness of their training.
+C. Rate the annual follow-up procedure/survey in terms of obtaining feedback regarding needed additions or deletions to the training: 1. instruction 2. program/skills learned 3. tools and equipment D. Rate the annual follow-up system used to obtain information from program graduates who are employed outside of the automotive industry.

-A. - D. Provide an explanation and a sample document (e.g., Graduate Surveys).

-E. Describe the procedure to use the information obtained in follow-up and give an example of changes made to program based on feedback, if available.

-STANDARD 6 - ADVISORY COMMITTEE

-AN OFFICIALLY SANCTIONED PROGRAM ADVISORY COMMITTEE MUST BE USED TO PROVIDE INPUT ON PROGRAM GOALS

-6.1 MEMBERSHIP

-An Advisory Committee of at least five (5) industry members in attendance (not counting school personnel or educators from other programs), must convene at least two (2) working meetings a year to provide information, counsel, and recommendations on behalf of the community served by the training program.
-This Committee should be broadly based and include former students, employed technicians, and employers.
-Members of the Advisory Committee should not all be from the same business.

-- A. Does the Advisory Committee, consisting of at least 5 members in attendance (not counting school personnel or educators from other programs) convene a minimum of two working meetings per year?
-(GO/NO GO REQUIREMENT) - VES

-B. Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as indicated in the minutes.

-- C. Rate the mix of committee members in terms of being inclusive of all industry sectors by representing at least the following groups: (rate collectively not individually)

-- 1. collision repair & refinish technicians
+E. Rate the use of the information from annual follow-up procedures/survey to modify the training program.
+A D. E. De BLE DOCUMENTS: Provide an explanation and a sample document (e.g., Graduate Surveys).
+Scribe the procedure to use the information obtained in follow-up and give an example es made to program based on feedback, if available. e of For ite ems rated above or below a 4 - provide explanation below: Standard 5 Average Score (9 Items) STAN DARD 6 - ADVISORY COMMITTEE FFICIALLY SANCTIONED PROGRAM ADVISORY COMMITTEE MUST BE US IDE INPUT ON PROGRAM GOALS SED TO An Ad person provid progra visory Committee of at least five (5) industry members in attendance (not counting some nel or educators from other programs), must convene at least two (2) working meeting information, counsel, and recommendations on behalf of the community served by the many committee should be broadly based and include former students, employed cians, and employers.
+Members of the Advisory Committee should not all be from the ss. gs a year to he training A. Does the Advisory Committee, consisting of at least 5 members in attendance (not counting school personnel or educators from other programs) convene a minimum of two working meetings per year?
+(GO/NO GO REQUIREMENT) ☐ YES ☐ NO B. Rate the input of committee members in terms of participation, providing input on program improvement, and attendance as indicated in the minutes.
+C. Rate the mix of committee members in terms of being inclusive of all industry sectors by representing at least the following groups: (rate collectively not individually) collision repair & refinish technicians local employers former students others (automotive trainers, parents, educators from other programs, etc., please specify)

-- 2. local employers

-- 3. former students

-- 4. others (automotive trainers, parents, educators from other programs, etc., please specify)